Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 2. Portability
 3. Strength & mobility

-After a while I can to the conclusion I have no desire to be a muscle monster.
+After a while I came to the conclusion that I have no desire to be a muscle monster.
 I want to be strong and have well defined muscles.
 I want to be able to move heavy things, make high jumps and move fluidly.

 What this has ended up in is a combination of Pavel's teachings and that of Coach Sommer[^Full name Christopher Sommer] (who we'll discuss later).

-I do only 5-10 minutes or so of exercise a day, consisting out of:
+I do only 10-20 minutes or so of exercise a day, consisting out of:

 - 15 one handed and one legged pushups per arm
 - 15 pistol squats per leg
 - 15 press handstands

-All required a lot of training in strength and balance, but once I got there doing an intense set of both keeps me in good physical shape.
+All required a lot of training in strength and balance, but once I got there doing an intense set of the above keeps me in good physical shape.

 That said I can't stress enough how important food is for muscle growth and general body composition.
 I have gone through periods of zero exercise (shame on me) where my body composition barely changed due to food choice and fasting practices.